* Prospect of ECB, Fed easing supports global equities

 By Marc Jones

-German parts makers Hella and French peer Faurecia surged as much as 6% and tyre maker Continental leapt 5.8% despite another profit warning, putting the sector on track for its best day since Jan.
+The auto industry also gained as German parts makers Hella and French peer Faurecia surged nearly 6% and tyre maker Continental rose 4% despite a profit warning, putting the sector on track for its best day since April 1.

 “The results are coming in and have helped the market today and we are still under the influence of interest rates,” said Francois Savary, the chief investment officer of Prime Partners, referring to expectations of U.S. and ECB rate cuts.

-He also said Wall Street earnings had provided no scares so far and this week’s results from Facebook, Amazon.com and Google parent Alphabet would “drive the market up the road”.
+He also said Wall Street earnings had provided no real worries so far and this week’s results from Facebook, Amazon.com and Google parent Alphabet would “drive the market up the road.”

 Among currencies, the dollar reached a two-week high after U.S. President Donald Trump and congressional leaders agreed on Monday to a two-year extension of the U.S. debt limit, ending the threat a government default later this year.

-Concern that Britain will crash out of the European Union without a withdrawal agreement have grown since Johnson said he would pull Britain out on Oct.
+Concern that Britain will crash out of the European Union without a deal have grown since Johnson said he would pull Britain out on Oct.
 31 “do or die”.

-The euro fell too to $1.1189, although rather than Brexit it was weighed down more by the likelihood of even more negative ECB interest rates in the coming months.
+The euro fell 0.2% to $1.1189, weighed down by the likelihood of even more negative ECB interest rates in the coming months.
 The central bank meets on Thursday.

 “It is going to take a bold stroke by the ECB to both satisfy markets clamouring for incremental easing and make a difference to the economy, all the while remaining inside its institutional setting and not destabilising the financial system,” wrote Carl Weinberg, chief international economist at High Frequency Economics.

-Europe’s government bonds barely budged, with investors largely happy to sit on their hands having seen their yields slumping since the start of the year.
+Europe’s government bonds barely budged, with their yields slumping since the start of the year.
+Some yields did tick higher after the U.S. move on its debt ceiling.

-U.S. yields did tick fractionally higher in response to the debt ceiling deal but Germany’s 10-year bond yield, the benchmark for the euro zone, was down a basis point, at minus 0.35% and not far from the record low -0.40% posted at the start of the month.
+Germany’s 10-year bond yield, the benchmark for the euro zone, was up a basis point, but at minus 0.34% was near Monday’s two-week low and not far from the record low posted at the start of the month.

 There was also a rumoured meeting between the leaders of the two squabbling parties who make up Italy’s coalition government, 5-Star Movement’s Luigi Di Maio and League’s Matteo Salvini.